ElicitSoftware/FHHS/README.md

 <p align="right">(<a href="#readme-top">back to top</a>)</p>

 ## News and Journal Articles
 Elicit Software supported the MiGHT Study.
-You can read more about that study here.<br/>
+You can read more about the study here.<br/>
 https://info.mightstudy.org/news/index.html

 <!-- CONTACT -->